ElementsProject/lightning/doc/lightning-listfunds.7.md

 RETURN VALUE
 ------------

-On success two arrays will be returned: *outputs* with funds currently locked onchain in UTXOs and *channels* with funds readily spendable in channels.
+On success three arrays will be returned: *outputs* with funds currently locked onchain in UTXOs, *reserved_outputs* of outputs currently in the wallet but internally reserved for a transaction, and *channels* with funds readily spendable in channels.

-Each entry in *outputs* will include:
+Each entry in *outputs* and *reserved_outputs* will include:
 -   *txid*
 -   *output* (the index of the output in the transaction)
 -   *value* (the output value in satoshis)